-Jump in wildfires means smoke’s health impact will spread
+Health impact from smoke rises with more intense wildfires

 The scope of the problem is immense: Over the next three decades, more than 300 counties in the West will see more severe smoke waves from wildfires, sometimes lasting weeks longer than in years past, according to atmospheric researchers led by a team from Yale and Harvard.

-For almost two weeks last year during the Camp Fire, which killed 85 people and destroyed 14,000 homes in Paradise, California, smoke from the blaze inundated the San Francisco neighborhood where Montoya lives with her husband, Trevor McNeil, and their three children.
+For almost two weeks last year during the Camp Fire , which killed 85 people and destroyed 14,000 homes in Paradise, California, smoke from the blaze inundated the San Francisco neighborhood where Montoya lives with her husband, Trevor McNeil, and their three children.

 Lines formed outside hardware stores as people rushed to buy face masks and indoor air purifiers.
 The city’s famous open air cable cars shut down.
 Schools kept children inside or canceled classes, and a church soup kitchen sheltered homeless people from the smoke.